 What you need to apply:

-- a copy of a risk assessment form which includes COVID-19 mitigation strategies
+- Completed risk assessment including COVID-19 mitigation

 When you can apply: